xiongyu0523/Azure-RTOS-on-Raspberry-Pi-Pico-RP2040/README.md

 ## Build and run the sample

-1. Clone this repository (and threadx as a submodule) alongside the pico-sdk directory.
+1. Clone this repository (and threadx as a submodule) alongside the pico-sdk (>= 1.2.0) directory.
 (This project is an external project depends on pico-sdk)

    ```
    git clone --recurse-submodules https://github.com/xiongyu0523/Azure-RTOS-on-Raspberry-Pi-Pico-RP2040
    ```

-2. Open a Developer command prompt for VS2019 and go to the cloned project to build
+2. Open a **Developer command prompt** for VS2019 and go to the cloned project to build

    ```
    cd Azure-RTOS-on-Azure-Sphere-Mediatek-MT3620